-"Synchronous instruction" means classroom-style instruction, designated small-group instruction, or one-on-one instruction delivered in person or in the form of internet or telephonic communication by the student's assigned teacher of record, and involving live two-way communication.
+"Synchronous instruction" means classroom-style instruction, designated small-group instruction, or one-on-one instruction delivered in person or in the form of internet or telephonic communication by the student's assigned teacher(s) of record, and involving live two-way communication.
 (EC § 51745.5.)

 - a.
-For students in grades TK-3, inclusive, their assigned teacher of record will offer opportunities for daily synchronous instruction. - b.
-For students in grades 4-8, inclusive, their assigned teacher of record will offer opportunities for weekly synchronous instruction, and the Charter School will offer opportunities for daily live interaction.
+For students in grades TK-3, inclusive, their assigned teacher(s) of record will offer opportunities for daily synchronous instruction. - b.
+For students in grades 4-8, inclusive, their assigned teacher(s) of record will offer opportunities for weekly synchronous instruction, and the Charter School will offer opportunities for daily live interaction.

-Charter School will document each pupil's participation in live interaction and synchronous instruction pursuant to Section 51747 on each schoolday, as applicable, in whole or in part, for which independent study is provided.
-A pupil who does not participate in independent study on a schoolday shall be documented as nonparticipatory for that schoolday.
+Charter School will document each pupil's participation in live interaction and synchronous instruction pursuant to Section 51747 on each schoolday, as applicable, in whole or in part, for which live interaction or synchronous instruction is provided as part of the independent study program.
+A pupil who does not participate in scheduled live interaction or synchronous instruction on a schoolday shall be documented as nonparticipatory for that schoolday for purposes of pupil participation reporting and tiered reengagement.
 (EC § 51747.5(c).)

-- 6.3 A student's parent or guardian may request their student return to in-person instruction from independent study by making a written request to the Director of Education or designee or their assigned teacher of record.
+6.3 A student's parent or guardian may request their student return to in-person instruction from independent study by making a written request to the Director of Education or designee or their assigned teacher(s) of record.
 If there is capacity in Charter School's in-person program at the student's grade level, Charter School will transition the student within five (5) schooldays.
 If there is not capacity in Charter School's in-person program at the student's grade level, Charter School will offer to help the student enroll in the in-person program offered by their district of residence and offer the student an opportunity to join Charter School's waitlist, within five (5) schooldays.
-(EC § 51747(f).) - 7.
-A current written independent study agreement for each independent study student will be maintained on file.
-Each written agreement will contain the following: - a.
-The manner, time, frequency, and place for submitting a student's assignments, for reporting the student's academic progress, and for communicating with a student's parent or guardian regarding a student's academic progress. - b.
-The objectives and methods of study for the student's work, and the methods used to evaluate that work. - c.
-The specific resources, including materials and personnel, which will be made available to the student.
-These resources will include confirming or providing access to all students to the connectivity and devices adequate to participate in the educational program and complete assigned work.
+(EC § 51747(f).)